-This is a 26 minute documentary that addresses the issues of illegal tribal hunting in the fragile eco-system of the Mau Forest in Kenya.
+This animated/live-action documentary addresses the issues of illegal tribal hunting in the fragile eco-system of the Mau Forest in Kenya.
 A small group of Ogieks from Mariashoni community passionate about preserving the wildlife of their indigenous forest take a new innovative approach to environmental awareness.
-By developing an old folk tale about the Mau Forest Giant, they realise they can not only help to protect the wildlife, but also reconnect the Ogiek with their roots.
+By developing an old folktale about the Mau Forest Giant, they realise they can not only help to protect the wildlife, but also reconnect the Ogiek with their roots.

-- In Kenya, please contact Sogoot Nature Group: www.facebook.com/sogootnaturegroup
+- In Kenya contact Sogoot Nature Group: www.facebook.com/sogootnaturegroup

 - Sogoot Nature Group is an Ogiek grass roots conservation group and the joint film makers.

 - Terra Madre Tours run adventure trips around Kenya, and are also focused on ecological tours into the Mau Forest.
-For a very intimate experience of Kenya don’t hesitate to contact them.
+For an intimate responsible experience of Kenya don’t hesitate to contact them.

 About the film making

 When I arrived to Molo on the edge of Kenya’s Central Rift Valley, I was instantly drawn to the inaccessible high-altitude Mau Forest that loomed over us.
 It seemed to be a forgotten unprotected part of Kenya, outside the jurisdiction of National Parks and not traversed by any roads.
 In recent years the forest has shrunk dramatically and it is said much of the wildlife has already been lost.